 - The ends of the tubes are then sealed with a stitch or using diathermy (heat).

-- Sometimes the surgeon will place surrounding tissue between the two ends of the cut tubes, to increase the chance of the vasectomy working.
+- Sometimes the surgeon will place surrounding tissue between the 2 ends of the cut tubes, to increase the chance of the vasectomy working.

 The recovery time from the no-scalpel technique might be a little shorter than from the scalpel technique.
 Both types are equally effective at sterilisation.

 How a vasectomy works